 The routine administration of glucose during pediatric resuscitation is not recommended because of the absence of data demonstrating benefit and the potential harm of hyperglycemia.
-Large volumes of dextrosecontaining fluids should not be given to normoglycemic children during resuscitation because they can cause hyperglycemia, which can induce osmotic diuresis, produce or aggravate hypokalemia, or worsen ischemic brain injury
+Large volumes of dextrose-containing fluids should not be given to normoglycemic children during resuscitation because they can cause hyperglycemia, which can induce osmotic diuresis, produce or aggravate hypokalemia, or worsen ischemic brain injury

-0.5 to 1 g/kg, IV or IO, as follows:

-- Infants and children <5 years: 5 to 10 mL/kg of 10% dextrose solution - Children 25 years: 2 to 4 mL/kg of 25% dextrose solution (preferred) or 1 to 2 mL/kg of 50% dextrose solution - After the initial dextrose infusion, the unconscious child should receive additional intravenous dextrose at an infusion rate that will maintain glucose levels (5 to 6 mg/kg per minute in infants and 2 to 3 mg/kg per minute in children) and undergo frequent measurement of blood glucose.
+- □ 0.5 to 1 g/kg, IV or IO, as follows: - Infants and children <5 years: 5 to 10 mL/kg of 10% dextrose solution - Children ≥5 years: 2 to 4 mL/kg of 25% dextrose solution (preferred) or 1 to 2 mL/kg of 50% dextrose solution - After the initial dextrose infusion, the unconscious child should receive additional intravenous dextrose at an infusion rate that will maintain glucose levels (5 to 6 mg/kg per minute in infants and 2 to 3 mg/kg per minute in children) and undergo frequent measurement of blood glucose.

-The primary drugs used in pediatric advanced life support:
+The primary drugs used in pediatric advanced life support (PALS), according to clinical presentation, are as follows:

-- Hypoxemia - - - > Oxygen - Hypoglycemia - - - - > Glucose - Asystole or pulseless electrical activity - - - Oxygen, epinephrine - Hypomagnesemia or TdP - -> Magnesium sulfate - Bradycardia - - >Oxygen, epinephrine, atropine

-----> Oxygen, epinephrine, and, for VF and pVT, lidocaine or amiodarone, and for TdP, magnesium sulfate as adjuncts to high quality cardiopulmonary resuscitation and defibrillation
+- □ ·Hypoxemia Oxygen - □ ·Hypoglycemia Glucose - Asystole or pulseless electrical activity -Oxygen, epinephrine - Pulseless with a shockable rhythm (ventricular fibrillation [VF], pulseless ventricular tachycardia [pVT], or torsades de pointes [TdP]) Oxygen, epinephrine, and, for VF and pVT, lidocaine or amiodarone, and for TdP, magnesium sulfate as adjuncts to high quality cardiopulmonary resuscitation and defibrillation